SummerSlam (2001): Storylines

-The other main match on the card was Stone Cold Steve Austin versus Kurt Angle for the WWF Championship.
+The other main match on the card was "Stone Cold" Steve Austin versus Kurt Angle for the WWF Championship.
 The previous month at Invasion, Team WCW/ECW (Booker T, Diamond Dallas Page, Rhyno and Bubba Ray and D-Von Dudley) defeated Team WWF (Austin, Angle, Chris Jericho, The Undertaker and Kane).
 Team WCW/ECW won after Austin turned on the WWF when he executed a Stunner on Angle.
 On the following night's edition of Raw Is War, Austin stated that he did this because he felt that Vince McMahon was grooming Angle to take over his spot, and that he was "unappreciated" when McMahon insisted he return to the old Austin.
 Later that evening, Austin interfered during a six man Elimination Tables match by assaulting Angle.
-Then on the July 26, 2001 edition of SmackDown!, Angle appeared in his hometown of Pittsburgh and challenged Austin for the WWF Championship but Austin instead chose Booker T to defend his WCW Championship against Angle.
-Later on that night, Angle won the WCW Championship from Booker despite Austin's interference.
-On the July 30, 2001 edition of Raw Is War, Angle lost the WCW Championship back to Booker with the help of Austin and Shane McMahon.
+Then on the July 26 edition of SmackDown!, Angle appeared in his hometown of Pittsburgh and challenged Austin for the WWF Championship but Austin instead chose Booker T to defend his WCW Championship against Angle.
+Later on that night, Angle won the WCW Championship from Booker T despite Austin's interference.
+On the July 30 edition of Raw Is War, Angle lost the WCW Championship back to Booker T with the help of Austin and Shane McMahon.
 Afterwards, Angle challenged Austin for the WWF Championship at SummerSlam, which Austin accepted.
 The feud between Austin and Angle would escalate in the following couple of weeks leading up to SummerSlam especially in a Six Man Tag Team Elimination match pitting Austin and the Dudley Boyz against Angle and The Hardy Boyz, which Austin and the Dudley Boyz won.

 Another main match heading into the event was Jeff Hardy versus Rob Van Dam in a Ladder match for the WWF Hardcore Championship.
 At Invasion Van Dam defeated Hardy to win the Hardcore Championship.
 In the following weeks, Van Dam and Hardy faced each other in Tag Team matches.
 On the August 13 edition of Raw, Van Dam was scheduled to defend his title against Kurt Angle, and as the match was underway, Hardy interfered and pinned Van Dam to win the title for himself.
 This led to a Ladder match for the title at SummerSlam between Hardy and Van Dam.